Quick start user guide to Citizen Space

 Adding a page

-Understanding the Citizen Space online survey structure makes it easier to get to grips with how to build your survey.
+Understanding the Citizen Space activity structure makes it easier to get to grips with building your activity.

 Add page screen in Online Survey.